Ancava2000/Cybersecurity-Portfolio/2. Network Security/Ancava - OS hardening techniques.md

 **Section 1: Identify the network protocol involved in the incident**

+The network protocol involved in the incident is the HTTP protocol, commonly associated with port 80, as it is used for unencrypted HTTP traffic.
+Since the issue occurs when accessing the legitimate website's web server, it is known that these requests to web servers for internet pages are made via the HTTP protocol.
+By analyzing the traffic logs from tcpdump, it can be observed that a file is downloaded using an HTTP method, which redirects the user to the website containing the malware.

 **Section 2: Document the incident**

+An attacker gained access to the web host of the company yummyrecipesforme.com through a brute force attack.
+With administrator credentials, they modified the website's source code, inserting a JavaScript function that prompted visitors to download and run a file upon entering the site.
+That file redirected the clients to a fake version of the website that contains the malware.

+Several hours after the attack, some customers complained that the site had asked them to download a file to update the browser.
+Customers reported that after executing the file, the web address changed, and their computers began to slow down.

+The cybersecurity analysts team, in a test environment, observed the suspicious behavior of the site: upon accessing yummyrecipesforme.com, they were prompted to download a file to "update the browser."
+Running the file redirected the browser to a fake version of the site, greatrecipesforme.com, which contained the malware.

+Activity logs confirmed the attack.
+The browser made DNS and HTTP requests that first led to yummyrecipesforme.com and then, once the file was downloaded, redirected to greatrecipesforme.com, revealing the malicious nature of the code.

+A senior analyst reviewed the source code and verified that the JavaScript injected into the compromised site triggered the download of the infected file and the redirection.
+Analysis of the downloaded file showed a script that automated redirection to the fake version of the site, confirming the malicious manipulation of the original website.

 **Section 3: Recommend one or more remediations for brute force attacks**

+To protect against brute force attacks, several recommendations can be made:

+1. Do not allow the use of previously used passwords.
+Since the attacker exploited this vulnerability by testing several default passwords, it is important to prevent old passwords from being used as the default.

+2. Establish frequent password updates.

+3. Enable two-factor authentication (2FA).
+This provides two forms of authentication, both a password and a one-time passcode sent to an email or phone.

+4. Finally, login attempts can also be limited, as a brute force attack involves testing multiple password combinations.